wilkovatch/mm2-blender-psdl-plugin/Readme.txt

 Blender add-on for exporting PSDL files for Midtown Madness 2

+This plugin uses code from this repository: https://github.com/wilkovatch/psdl-exporter-common

 Requirements:
   This add-on has been tested with Blender 2.91 and Blender 3.1, it may not work with older versions